Skip to main content

 Need of Genome India Project

-• These groups have unique genetic variations and disease-causing mutations which cannot be compared to other populations.
+• These groups have distinctive genetic variations and disease-causing mutations that are unlike those found in any other groups of people.

-• The United Kingdom, China, and the United States are among the countries that have programmes to sequence at least 1,00,000 of their genomes.
+• The US, China, and the UK have programmes to sequence at least 100,000 genomes each.

 Significance of Genome India Project (GIP)